MaterializeInc/materialize/doc/user/content/sql/drop-index.md

 ### Primary indexes

-By default, materialized views only have one index, called the "primary index," which stores the result set of the materialized view's embedded `SELECT` statement.
+By default, materialized views only have one index, which we call the "primary index," and which stores the result set of the materialized view's embedded `SELECT` statement.
 You can identify the primary index by its name, which follows the format `<view name>_primary_idx`.

+This primary index doesn't follow the constraints for typical for primary indexes in traditional databases; it is simply the first index created on a view.
+However, if you remove the primary index, you will not be able to query any columns not included in another index for the materialized view.

-If you drop the primary index and want to recreate it:
+If you remove the primary index and want to recreate it:

 1. Retrieve the view's embedded `SELECT` statement with [`SHOW CREATE VIEW`](../show-create-view).